Sliick Docs: Complete User Guide

 Export

-• Template Library: every template card has a download icon.
-Clicking it downloads sliick_<TemplateName>_<YYYY-MM-DD>.sdt (Sliick Doc Template).
+- Template Library: every template card has a download icon, and you can multi-select to export several at once.
+Clicking it downloads

-• Bundles tab: every bundle row has an Export link.
+sliick_<TemplateName>_<YYYY-MM-DD>.sdt(Sliick Doc Template). - Bundles tab: every bundle row has an Export link.
 The export includes the bundle header, items, and every member template by default so the target org has everything it needs.

 Import

-4. A summary modal lists what was imported with any warnings (renamed-on-collision, unresolved merge fields, fields hidden by your permissions, unresolved bundle members).
+- Click Import.
+A summary modal lists what was imported with any warnings (renamed-on-collision, unresolved merge fields, fields hidden by your permissions, unresolved bundle members).

 What an imported template starts as

-• No active release.
+- Releases are local.
 Releases are immutable runtime snapshots local to each org.

 Name collisions